ljw1004/csharpspec/csharp/classes.md

 It is a compile-time error for an overriding event declaration to include a `new` modifier.

 Except for differences in declaration and invocation syntax, virtual, sealed, override, and abstract accessors behave exactly like virtual, sealed, override and abstract methods.
-Specifically, the rules described in §10.6.3, §10.6.4, §10.6.5, and §10.6.6 apply as if accessors were methods of a corresponding form.
+Specifically, the rules described in [Virtual methods](classes.md#virtual-methods), [Override methods](classes.md#override-methods), [Sealed methods](classes.md#sealed-methods), and [Abstract methods](classes.md#abstract-methods) apply as if accessors were methods of a corresponding form.
 Each accessor corresponds to a method with a single value parameter of the event type, a `void` return type, and the same modifiers as the containing event.

 ## Indexers